 If you would like further information on our work on the UNCRPD, please contact us at info@

 Click on the images below to download and share on your social media

 Mental Health Reform are a funded member of the newly established Disability Participation and Consultation Network (DPCN).
 The Network was established to ensure that persons with disabilities have input into making policy and laws in Ireland.
-Inclusion Ireland is leading the development of the Network, in partnership with AsIAm, the Coalition of Disabled Person’s Organisations, Disability Federation Ireland, and Mental Health Reform.
+Inclusion Ireland is leading the development of the Network, in partnership with AsIAm, Disability Federation Ireland, and Mental Health Reform.